 Residency

-Residency is based on information provided in your admissions application but can be reviewed for reclassification any time after you're enrolled.
+Residency is based on information provided in your admissions application.
+It can be reviewed for reclassification any time after you're enrolled.

-If you need assistance understanding or updating your residency classification, contact your campus Admissions and Registrar Office.
+Do you need help understanding or updating your residency classification?
+Contact your campus Admissions and Registrar Office.

 What are the residency classifications?